Thermodynamics of quantum trajectories on a quantum computer

 In Figs.\,\ref{fig:fig4}(b,c) we report results from both classical numerical simulation (crosses) and the quantum simulations (circles) of this biased dynamics.
 As anticipated, the classical simulation results, obtained from trajectory sampling, agree excellently with the reweighted probabilities.
 However, the probabilities sampled via the quantum simulations display significant systematic errors, both when plotted as function of $\mathcal{O}_\text{NN}$ and when resolved for individual trajectories $\mathbf{k}$.
 We attribute these errors to the substantial depth of the transpiled circuit, which is mainly due to the representation of the three-qubit gates in terms of the basis gates of the device \cite{Leontica2021}: even small single-gate errors, as for instance the \texttt{CNOT}-error which is smaller than $1\,\%$ according to the most recent calibration, accumulate and give rise to an effective dynamics which is rather different from the desired one \cite{Smith2019}.
 To our understanding, simple error mitigation techniques regarding measurement errors \cite{GarciaPerez2020} or zero-noise extrapolation \cite{Keenan2022} are not sufficient to eliminate the noise introduced in the dynamics, at least not when using the unsupervised transpiling of the circuit.
+In Ref.~\cite{SM} we discuss how Qiskit allows for an a priori estimate on the errors to be expected from the quantum simulations.